D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You create an ARM template based on an existing VM.
 You plan to deply 50 news based on this template.
-Each VM should be deplyed with a unique admin password.
+Each VM should be deployed with a unique admin password.

 You need to modify the ARM template to reference an admin psw.
 The psw should not be stored in plain text amd access to it must be secure.